 - Marike van Roon, chief curator Special Collections UvA and chair of the jury.

-Details of last years competitions: Joop Witteveen Prize 2019
+Details of this years competitions: Joop Witteveen Prize 2019

 2019 Award Ceremony